urs-waldmann/i-muppet/README.md

 **Odor trail tracking data (mice) from DeepLabCut preprocessed for I-MuPPET**

 We also provide [odor trail tracking data](https://zenodo.org/record/4008504#.YYK5IdbMIeZ) from [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) that we preprocessed.
 You can download this data [here](https://zenodo.org/record/7037327).
 Unzip and copy the "dlc_data" folder to `./data/annotations/`.
-Use this data to train I-MuPPET.
+Use this data to train I-MuPPET for mice.

 **Cowbird data from "3D Bird Reconstruction"**